 Introduced mammals have a huge impact on the park’s native inhabitants, predating birds, eggs and other species like native snails, and destroying healthy natural habitat.

-Mt Taranaki is unusual as it has no deer, chamois, feral stock or pigs meaning the only ungulate, (hooved animal) found in the national park is the goat.
+Mt Taranaki is unique as it has no deer, chamois, feral stock or pigs meaning the only ungulate, (hooved animal) found in the national park is the goat.

-A goat eradication team has been working in the park for over 90 years (the longest running goat team in the world) and it is estimated there are currently several hundred feral goats still in existence.
+A goat suppression team has been working in the park for over 90 years (the longest running goat team in the world) and it is estimated very low numbers of feral goats exist.

 Goats cause damage by eating native plants and by trampling large areas of vegetation and compactable soils.
 They continue to modify the understorey of the forest through browsing, bark biting and trampling.